SV8ARJ/ninfer-windows-5090/README.md

 > Selected checkpoints.
 Maximum single-GPU inference performance.

+## This is branch "Windows port"
+Visual Studio 2022 (MSVC) and CUDA 13.1 targeting sm_120a (RTX 5090)

+Made possible with the help of Deepseek.
+Sharing in the hope that someone finds it useful.

+## Original readme

 NInfer is a from-scratch C++/CUDA inference engine for explicitly registered Qwen checkpoints on a single NVIDIA GeForce RTX 5090.
 It runs text, image, and video prompts through a local CLI or OpenAI-/Anthropic-compatible HTTP APIs.